jdsandifer/Portfolio/README.md

 # Portfolio

-Below are examples of my software development work and other relevant skills.
-While this list will always be in progress, I'm just getting it setup right now and am still picking which projects to highlight here.
+Below are examples of my software development work and other relevant skills across the different areas I'm exploring.

+While this list will always be in flux, it's currently still in the initial construction stages; I'll remove this note when the list is more or less complete in terms of representing my current skills and projects.

 ## Android